My Freshly Hatched Shell In The GD Loft

 I used the camera flash for this photograph as the intense light accentuated the scuffing.
 So it looks worse than it really is.
 But running my hand over it I couldn't detect any ridges, only a change in resistance due to the scuffing.
 Job well in hand and I can't wait to get buffing with the electric polisher.

-Five long afternoons later, all flash lines are gone and the body is as smooth as the gurgle of a V8 gargling cough mixture.
-Now I have to learn about gelcoat repairing, compounding and then polishing & waxing.
+Five long afternoons later, all flash-lines were removed and the body is as smooth as the gurgle of a V8 gargling cough mixture.
+Now I have to learn about gelcoat repairing, compounding and polishing & waxing.

-So far so good, and I noticed I had about 10 minutes before the brew "went off" and became unusable.
-I was also quite pleased that it was easy to apply and that it didn't run much.
+So far so good, and I noticed I had about 10 minutes before the brew "went off" and became unusable and I was also quite pleased that it was easy to apply and that it didn't run too much.

 Note to self: Wear gloves next time.